 Ex-Newcastle and Republic of Ireland international John Anderson

 Former England international, AC Milan and Watford striker Luther Blissett

 Former Watford, Sheffield United & Barnet striker Steve Kabba

 Former Watford, Norwich and Wycombe player Clint Easton.

 Copies of our DVDs and Education packs are left with the school to allow teachers to continue working around the theme of combating racism and racist bullying.
 The education pack contains 21 pages of activities and discussion points proven to stimulate debate and promote understanding, complete with learning outcomes, age group suitability and curriculum links.

 Show Racism the Red Card aims to empower people with accurate information and knowledge enabling them to tackle racism and challenge racist attitudes.
 The impact of this message on pupils can be compromised if teachers and school staff are not themselves, fully informed and confident dealing with these issues.
 In addition to our direct work with young people we are able to offer teacher training, either full day inset or twilight sessions.

 The facilitators create a safe and supportive environment for teachers and school staff to express concerns and receive coaching and support in challenging racism.

 We are funded to deliver workshops for free in most of the North East’s schools and many schools in London and the East and South East of England.
-Please complete the below form for more information on which areas can access the service for free and to book a workshop for your school.

 As our workshops involve participation and discussion we prefer to work with individual classes and visit a school for a whole day; however we are happy to speak at a whole school assembly in addition to this if appropriate.